EricssonResearch/dnt/doc/notification.md

   * level is the trigger message level
   * valid options are the -n, -i and -t - similar to the ping options: n=count of packets, -i is the interval_ms, and -t is the TTL

+ * sysmon `command` `type` `target` [period_ms] - add/remove system monitoring.
+    Thee `command` is either `add` or `rem` - for remove.
+    The `type` can be: tc, modem.
+The target is specific to the command, as described below.
+    * tc - monitor the Linux Advanced Routing and Traffic Control, via the `tc` command.
+For `tc` type, the `target` is and interface name to be monitored.
+The system monitor will periodically query the root qdisc stats, and report the received json as-is.
+    * modem - monitor the attached modem statistics.
+The `target` is the name of the modem's TTY device name.
+For example, an attached Quectel USB modem will show 4 new USB TTY devices, for example /dev/ttyUSB0, /dev/ttyUSB1, /dev/ttyUSB2, and /dev/ttyUSB3.
+For monitor, the AT command TTY device must be specified, usually ttyUSB2.
+The `target` is the device name, without the "/dev/" prefix.

 ## Message formats